Improved Concentration for Mean Estimators via Shrinkage: Preliminaries

 \begin{assumption} The function $w(\cdot)$ satisfies $w(t)\geq (1-t^p)_+$ for all $t\geq0$. \end{assumption} This hypothesis ensures $w(t)$ does not decay too quickly for small $t$.
-In particular, it allows us to bound $m(\underline{\alpha})$ through a lower bound on the $\underline{\alpha}$ mentioned above.
-Intuitively, for differentiable $w$, this hypothesis guarantees that $w'(0)=0$ and, therefore, that the closest sample points to the base estimate contribute similarly.
-Observe that if this assumption holds for \( q>1 \), it then holds for all \( p \in (1,q] \).
+In particular, for differentiable $w$, this hypothesis guarantees that $w'(0)=0$ so the closest sample points to the base estimate contribute similarly and \eqref{eq:def_estimator-intro} becomes close to the sample mean.
+Note that if this assumption holds for \( q>1 \), it then holds for all \( p \in (1,q] \).
 In particular, one may choose \( w \) such that \( w(t)\ge \mathbf{1}_{t<1} \), which implies that \Cref{assum:rho_bound} holds for all \( p>1 \).

-\begin{assumption} The base estimator \( \widehat{\kappa } \) is independent from the sample \( X_{1:n} \). \end{assumption} This assumption is used to control the empirical processes that arise in our proof, and we believe it is ultimately just a proof artifact.
-Nevertheless, to obtain sub-Gaussian concentration bounds, we only require \( |\widehat{\kappa} - \mu| \) to be of order \( \nu_p \).
-In practice, this means that for a sample of size \( n \), one can allocate a small subset of observations to estimate \( \widehat{\kappa} \), reserving most of the data for evaluating~\eqref{eq:def_estimator}.
-We empirically investigate several data-splitting strategies in \Cref{sec:experiments}.
+\begin{assumption} The base estimator \( \widehat{\kappa } \) is independent from the sample \( X_{1:n} \). \end{assumption} This simplifying assumption allows us to state our results with mild assumptions on \( w \), and can be dispensed with through a case-by-case analysis.
+For instance, we show in \Cref{sec:kappa_dependent} that this assumption may be altogether avoided for the trimmed mean \eqref{eq:tm} and its variants (see \Cref{ex:rho_atm}).
+Alternatively, sample splitting and averaging can be employed to satisfy this assumption while retaining the guarantee \eqref{eq:bound_simple_intro}.

+\begin{assumption} The distributions $P\in\sP$ are atom-free. \end{assumption} This assumption is commonly found in the literature to avoid specifying tie-breaking criteria (but we do allow ties in contaminated samples).
+It is relatively weak and can be dispensed with when $w$ is continuous or by convolving the data with a continuous random variable with arbitrarily small variance.